 The importance of setting a Policy for your Security Policies

 Most businesses have security policies in place, and whilst the ambition is there to implement them across the business, too easily they are forgotten or worse ignored by busy employees.
-Then there is always the scenario which arises when there has been a change in employees and security policies haven’t been properly briefed in the hand over.
+Then there is always the scenario that arises when there has been a change in employees and security policies haven’t been properly briefed in the handover.
 And often enough there is no policy in place to ensure company security policies are reviewed and updated regularly.
 However, it remains a critical part of the cyber security armoury for businesses, no matter the size or industry sector, or deployment of new technologies and how they layer into your existing network and policies.

 As part of our ongoing cyber security commitment to educating and informing businesses, we prepared this blog to share the basics about the different types of security policies and how you can (and should) be implementing them in your business.